gruporec/TEP950/readme.md

 ### plotClassifierTests.py
 Plots some useful information about LTP characteristics to be used in the classifiers and saves the plots.

+### TDVsaveDataset.py
+This script generates a preprocessed database that can be used by **ZIMMulticlasifierAccPlot.py** (maybe renaming the classifier to a generic version is in order).
+The applied preprocess is intended for dendrometers.
+Some parameters can be adjusted via variables in the first lines of the script.

 ## db (folder)
 Contains preprocesed data used by scripts.